ciaranmurphy10/pands-project/README.md

   <img src="./plots/kde_plots/sepal_width_kde_plot.png" alt="Sepal Width" width="45%" />
 </p>

-From this view, we can clearly see how the distribution of lengths and widths is different depending on the species width.
+From this view, we can clearly see how the distributions of the lengths and widths are different depending on the species type.
 If we focus on petal_length, we can see how the Iris-setosa is responsible for the dense grouping of values in the 1-2cm range, and Iris-versicolor and Iris-virginica correspond with the two other peaks.
-Similar groups of density can be seen in the other measurements which were not as obvious with histograms.
+Similar groups of density can be seen in the other measurements, which were not as obvious with histograms.
 While histograms and KDE plots allow us to examine the distribution of individual variables, they don't tell us anything about the relationships between variables.
-We'll need other charts for that.
+Other charts such as scatter plots and pair plots can provide this information.

 ## Scatter Plots & Pair Plots

 Scatter plots visualise the relationship between two numerical variables.
 Observations are plotted as points on a two-dimensional cartesian plane, with one variable represented by the x-axis and another variable represented on the y-axis.
 A third, categorical variable, can be represented by the colour of each point.

-In our case, we will plot each unordered pair of variables.
-Since we have six pairs of unordered variables, we could display these plots on an 8x2 grid, similar to how we displayed 2x2 grids of histograms and KDE plots.
+In our case, we will plot each ordered pair of variables.
+Since we have 12 pairs of ordered variables, we could display these plots on a 6x2 grid, similar to how we displayed 2x2 grids of histograms and KDE plots.

 <p align="center">
   <img src = "./plots/scatter_plots/petal_length_vs_petal_width_scatter_plot.png" alt = "Petal Length vs Petal Width" width="45%" />